capysquash/pgsquash-engine/README.md

 # pgsquash-engine

-**The PostgreSQL migration consolidation engine that powers CAPYSQUASH.**
+> The open-source Go engine that powers CAPYSQUASH

+**Catalog-proven equivalence** via double-build validation.
 Intelligently reorganizes your migration history into clean, production-ready SQL—without breaking anything.

-**Current version:** 1.0.0 (Production Ready) ✅
+**Current version:** 0.9.5 (Production Ready) ✅

-**Used by:**
-- **CAPYSQUASH Platform** - The web app for one-click migration cleanup
-- **capysquash-cli** - The open-source command-line tool
-- **Custom tools** - Build your own migration tools on top of pgsquash-engine

-**Catalog-proven equivalence** via double-build validation.
-We don't just parse SQL—we prove the output produces an identical schema by running both versions through PostgreSQL and comparing the results.
+## What is this?

+pgsquash-engine is the core library behind [CAPYSQUASH](https://capysquash.dev), the automatic migration cleanup tool for Supabase, Neon, and modern Postgres.

+**For most users:** Use [CAPYSQUASH](https://capysquash.dev) for one-click cleanup or [capysquash-cli](https://github.com/CAPYSQUASH/capysquash-cli) for terminal workflows.

+**For developers:** Use pgsquash-engine to build custom migration tools.
+This library provides the core PostgreSQL migration consolidation functionality with comprehensive validation, safety modes, and proven equivalence guarantees.

 ## About pgsquash-engine

-**The technology behind CAPYSQUASH.** This is the open-source Go library that powers both the CAPYSQUASH Platform and capysquash-cli.
+**The technology behind CAPYSQUASH.** This is the open-source Go library that powers both CAPYSQUASH and capysquash-cli.

-**Production-ready** with comprehensive validation, safety modes, and proven equivalence guarantees.

-**For most users:** Use [CAPYSQUASH Platform](https://capysquash.dev) for one-click cleanup or [capysquash-cli](https://github.com/CAPYSQUASH/capysquash-cli) for terminal workflows.

-**For developers:** Build custom migration tools using pgsquash-engine's public APIs.
 Intelligently consolidates and optimizes your migration history while preserving dependencies, respecting safety constraints, and validating every change.
 Works with your existing setup—Supabase projects, Prisma schemas, Clerk auth.
 No migration rewrites, no new syntax to learn.
 Just cleaner, safer SQL.

+**Production-ready** with comprehensive validation, safety modes, and proven equivalence guarantees.

 ## What it does

 - **Intelligently consolidates** 100-300+ migration files into clean, organized output
-- **Catalog-proven equivalence** via double-build validation.
-We don't just parse SQL—we prove the output produces an identical schema by running both versions through PostgreSQL and comparing the results.
+- **Catalog-proven equivalence** via double-build validation—proves the output produces an identical schema by running both versions through PostgreSQL and comparing the results
 - **Dependency-aware** processing that automatically resolves and orders statements safely
 - **Safety-first** approach with multiple levels from paranoid (production) to aggressive (dev)
 - **Schema validation** against your original schema using Docker containers
 - **AI-powered analysis** for detecting duplicate functions, dead code, and optimization opportunities
-- **Streaming architecture** for memory-efficient processing.
-Processes migrations incrementally (file IO + AST traversal) without loading entire history into memory.
-Tested with 1000+ migration files.
+- **Streaming architecture** for memory-efficient processing—processes migrations incrementally without loading entire history into memory (tested with 1000+ migration files)
 - **Lock level analysis** with PostgreSQL transaction planning and conflict detection
 - **Branch safety warnings** with git integration and protected branch enforcement
 - **Manual override pragmas** (`-- pgsquash:ignore`) for complex edge cases